-Medicines Waste refers to medicines that are requested on prescriptions but then not used.
+Medicines that are requested on prescriptions but then not used are sometimes referred to as Medicines Waste.
 Nationally, for every £25 spent on prescription medication, £1 is wasted - and the same is true across Bristol, North Somerset and South Gloucestershire.

 It is estimated that across the area, £8 million is spent on unused medication every year and £300 million is spent nationally.